expyriment/dataintegrityfingerprint-python/paper.md

 datasets [@DIF].
 The software can be used via the command line, via a graphical user interface, or as a Python library for embedding in other software.
-In either case, the user has the choice of calculating the DIF based on a variety of (cryptographic) algorithms using serial (single CPU core) or parallel (multiple CPU cores) computing.
+In either case, the user has the choice of calculating the DIF based on a variety of (cryptographic) hash algorithms using serial (single CPU core) or parallel (multiple CPU cores) computing.
 In addition, a checksums file with fingerprints of individual files in a dataset can be created.
 These files can also serve as the basis for calculating the DIF and, in addition, can be compared against a